 Telemedicine: The Next Medical Frontier

-The new way: In the exam room, your doctor photographs your rash with a digital camera and sends it, along with any examination findings, via computer to the dermatologist.
-The dermatologist reviews the information, asks additional questions if necessary, makes a diagnosis, and recommends a course of treatment.
+In the exam room, your doctor photographs your rash with a digital camera and sends it, along with any examination findings, via computer to the dermatologist.
+The dermatologist reviews the information and asks additional questions if necessary.
+If no further tests are needed, the dermatologist may be able to make a diagnosis and recommend a course of treatment.
+Howevwe, sometimes it is hard to dagnose a rash by a picture.
 Alternately, your doctor may establish a video link to the specialist, allowing you to receive an immediate consultation, diagnosis, and treatment plan.

 The use of telecommunication lines to transmit medical information, also known as telemedicine, is one of the fastest growing and most quickly evolving industries.